PaperStrike/Pjax/README.md

   selectors: [
     'title',
     'meta[name=description]',
-    '.the-header',
+    '.header',
-    '.the-content',
+    '.content',
-    '.the-sidebar',
+    '.sidebar',
   ],
 });
 ```

-Now, when someone in a Pjax-compatible browser clicks an internal link on the page, the content of each of the selectors will transform to the specific content pieces found in the next page.
+Now, when someone in a compatible browser clicks a link, the content selected above will switch to the specific content pieces found in the next page.

 _Magic!
 For real!_ **Nothing server-side!**